A glossary of important CommSy terms

 This rubric also lists certain non-members — users who have not yet been approved by a moderator and former users whose accounts have been locked.
 To view this list, use the menu labeled “Change status” under “Restrict list.”

-Members of University of Hamburg (regular students, employees) use their uni username to log into CommSy.
+Members of University of Hamburg (regular students, employees) use their uni username (STiNE-ID) to log into CommSy.
 You can change your password in your account settings.

 People who are not members of University of Hamburg can also be given access to CommSy.
 This includes individuals working on a joint research project with members of Universität Hamburg, for example.
 They can be by their project partners.